 The staff did tell us that they change the desserts every month to be another mix of random dessert choices.

 All in all, Hongjojo makes an ideal go-to spot to eat hot pot alone without the need for any help since it’s English-friendly here.
-On top of that, they’ve also made it pretty easy and straightforward to order like a local.
+On top of that, they’ve also made it pretty straightforward to order like a local.

 As for their comprehensive platters and generous meat portions, we’d say $588 for each of us is a pretty standard price tag for a hot pot restaurant.

 Will we go back?

 Most likely yes.
 We both agreed that we wouldn’t have a problem eating alone here since they’ve made it accommodating to do so.